michalspano/haskeww/static/header.md

-# Haskeww
+# HaskeWW

-Welcome to **Haskeww**!
+Welcome to **HaskeWW**!
 This repository is dedicated to showcasing the power of `Haskell`, a language often dismissed as purely academic or a toy for researchers.
 Here, we aim to dispel that myth by demonstrating real-world, practical software projects written in `Haskell`.